project-builder/projectbuilder-core/README.md

 projectbuilder-core is the heart and soul of the projectBuilder suite.
 This package will start your server, constructor your API, and make any necessary calls to databases and file storage systems.
 It also provides basic validation, and encryption (note: as of Feb 18, 2019, this feature is not yet implemented.).

 ##USAGE
 The prefered way to make use of projectbuilder-core is via the CLI package, projectbuilder-cli, which will generate a config file and install the core as well as additional plugin packages.
-If, however, you wish to manually setup your project, the instructions as below.
+If, however, you wish to manually setup your project, the instructions are below.